mackadamian/mailbeez-documentation/pages/03.documentation/05.configbeez/10.config_shopvoting/default.en.md

 ![](Screen_shoprating_beezdesk.en.png)

-Just integrate the free [BeezDesk CRM Customer Insight](/documentation/configbeez/config_customer_insight/)  into your Store Admin panel by adding a single code-line and you will get **notified about new customer ratings**, see the current rating summary and have **direct access to the configuration panel** of the MailBeez Shopvoting Module!
+Just integrate the free [BeezDesk CRM Customer Insight](/documentation/configbeez/config_customer_insight/)  into your Store Admin panel by adding a single code-line and you will get **notified about new customer ratings**, see the current rating summary and have **direct access to the configuration panel** of the MailBeez Shoprating Module!

 [How to integrate BeezDesk CRM Customer Insight?](/documentation/configbeez/config_customer_insight/)